UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 You must meet several eligibility criteria to be approved for Medicaid in Rhode Island.
-These include being a resident of the state of Rhode Island, a U.S. national, citizen, permanent resident, or legal alien in need of health care.
+These include being a resident of Rhode Island, a U.S. national, a citizen, a permanent resident, or a legal alien needing health care.
 You also need to have a financial situation categorized as low income.

 If you are looking for individual or family health insurance plans in Rhode Island, it is important to note that many options are available.

 The key to finding affordable health insurance is to know your needs and shop around.
 You should be familiar with the different types of coverage available under each type of plan.
 This will help you determine which plan best meets your needs and budget.